-A fascinating personality of the international music scene, Ion Marin is one of few conductors to work on the highest level in both the symphonic and operatic domains.
+A fascinating personality of the international music scene, Ion Marin is one of few conductors to be internationally recognized at the highest level in both symphonic and operatic domains.
 He is a regular guest at the world’s major opera houses, including the Metropolitan Opera, Teatro alla Scala, Deutsche Oper Berlin, Bayerische Staatsoper and Opéra national de Paris, and has conducted virtually all the great European orchestras, including the Berliner Philharmoniker, Gewandhausorchester Leipzig, Staatskapelle Dresden, Symphonieorchester des Bayerischen Rundfunks, London Symphony Orchestra, Philharmonia Orchestra, Orchestre National de France, Orchestra dell’Accademia Nazionale di Santa Cecilia and St. Petersburg Philharmonic.
 He also appears regularly in Japan, where he conducts the NHK Symphony Orchestra and the Tokyo Metropolitan Symphony Orchestra.
 In 2019 he has been named Artistic Director of the newly founded Philharmonic Orchestra of the European Union.

 Maestro Marin’s discography of over 40 titles, released on Deutsche Grammophon, Decca, EMI, Sony and Philips, has earned him three Grammy nominations, the Diapason d'Or and the German Recording Critics’ Award.
 Recent releases include the Waldbühne concert featuring Renee Fleming and the Berliner Philharmoniker, Beethoven’s Violin Concerto with David Garrett and the Royal Philharmonic Orchestra, and Bruch's Violin Concertos with Guy Braunstein and the Bamberger Symphoniker.
 In 2012 he received the ECHO Klassik award in the Bestseller category.